Practical tips for recognizing and dealing with overwhelm during the holidays.

 In essence, physical intimacy can lead to lower cortisol levels (cortisol is a hormone released by the adrenal gland when we feel anxious or stressed).

-And one other thing: being open to talking about what bothers each of you about your days, reminds you of “Oh yeah.
-This why I love this guy!”
+And one other thing: being open to talking about what bothers each of you about your days reminds you of "Oh yeah.
+This is why I love this guy!"

 #7 Develop an Attitude of Gratitude